gunet/JeOS/README.md

 # JeOS
 GUNet Just enough OS (based on Debian)

+## Docker
+The final ISO image will be in the folder `/var/jeos/final`.
+We must volume mount it in order to have it available after the Docker container has finished.
+The recommened way to run the container is `docker run --rm -v ${PWD}/final:/var/jeos/final gunet/jeos-builder:<version>`

+### Available versions
+* `latest`: `11.8`

 ## Run
 In order to produce a Just Enough Operating System iso image, we need to run the script __mkiso.sh__ as follows:
 ```sudo ./mkiso.sh <debian_image>.iso```